aport1996/immobiliare_scraper/README.md

 ## Features

 - Fetches real estate data from Immobiliare.it
-- Calculates average price per square meter for new and old houses
+- Calculates average price per square meter for new and old houses and also the combined price per average without accounting for new and old houses.
 - Option to enable debug mode for more detailed output

 ## Requirements